TargetProcess/taucharts-docs/advanced/encoding.md

    }]
 };
 ```

-if you want use custom bandles you can define following method
+If you want use custom colors, just enumerate classes in an array.
+Obviously, you should define *myColorCssClass1* and other classes in CSS.

 ```javascript
 var spec = {
   unit:[{